Does Improving Your CTR Affect Organic SEO Rankings

 Importance of Click-through Rate in SEO

-Before we discuss whether improving your CTR can boost your organic rankings, we’d like to make this important point: improving your CTR is a good thing and will help you, regardless of its impact on rankings.
+Before we discuss whether improving your CTR can boost your organic rankings, we’d like to make this important point: a website can influence its click-through rate on the SERPs through multiple factors, and improving your CTR is a good thing and will help you, regardless of its impact on rankings.

 Why?
 Because a higher CTR means more visitors to your site!
 And there are a number of positive things you can do to improve CTR outside of SerpClix, such as improving your Title tags or adding a call-to-action to make your listings stand out, optimizing your website structure, to ensure each page is highly matched to target specific (and, ideally, long-tail) keywords, etc.